 When importing data from SQL Server using the ODBC connector in MS Access, your tables will end up prefixed with their corresponding schema.
 In most cases this will be the "dbo" schema.
-If you need to remove the prefix, these are the steps you need to follow: Open your MS Access file (mdb or accdb) If you are presented with a Security Warning, enable execution of secure content Navigate to Database Tools and from the top left corner press the Visual Basic button This opens a new window Add a new module Replace everything in this module with the following …[read more]
+If you need to remove the prefix, these are the steps you need to follow: Open your MS Access file (mdb or accdb) If you are presented with a Security Warning, enable execution of secure content Navigate to Database Tools and from the top left corner press the Visual Basic button This opens a new window Add a new module Replace everything in this module with …[read more]

 Showing all posts tagged: 'Microsoft Access'